 Links pass their link value to the next and the next and the next.
 More links to a post consequently mean more value.

-We know that Google deems a page that gets lots of valuable link as important.
+We know that Google deems a page that gets lots of valuable links as important.
 And in doing your internal linking right, you can increase the chances of your page ranking.

 The Relationship Between Links and Content

-Following the value of a link, it’s worth nothing that Google crawls websites when it follows links — both external and internal.
-Google’s bots arrive at a website homepage, analyzes, and follows the first link.
+Following the value of a link, it’s worth noting that Google crawls websites when it follows links — both external and internal.
+Google’s bots arrive at a website homepage, analyze, and follow the first link.